TimothyDJones/quotes/README.md

 It is no measure of health to be well adjusted to a profoundly sick society. ―Jiddu Krishnamurti

 ## Education
+Knowledge is a treasure, but practice is the key to it. ―Thomas Fuller

 We teach people how to remember, we never teach them how to grow. ―Oscar Wilde

 ## Faith